Get Your Instant Estimate

 What Is PECO's TOU Pricing?

 Standard PECO rates charge you the same price for electricity no matter what time of day you use it.
 Time-of-Use pricing is different: your generation supply rate varies based on when you consume electricity.
-The goal is to shift demand away from the peak afternoon hours when the grid is most strained.
+TOU is an optional, generation-only rate available to residential and small commercial customers with an advanced (AMI) meter.
+To enroll, you must use PECO as your electric supplier — if you're currently with an alternative supplier, check your contract for any switching or cancellation fees first.

 PECO's TOU program has three pricing tiers: